BrentBaccala/collaborate/README.md

 The extension allows different VNC desktops to be presented to different participants, each of whom is given a Linux login on the video conferencing server.

-For security purposes, it's probably best to think about this extension as a login method that allows users to collaborate among themselves in a video conference.
+*For security purposes, it's probably best to think about this extension as a login method that allows UNIX users to collaborate among themselves in video conferences.*

 There is also a "teacher mode" that allows moderators to observe all student desktops running in a Big Blue Button session and